stefanos1316/epidose/README.md

    seed `SKt` for efficiency.
 When an app owner is diagnosed with SARS-CoV-2, their app uploads the corresponding seed `SKt`.
-Other apps use this seed to regenerate the ephemeral Bluetooth identifiers, and check if they have seen an identifier corresponding to an infected person.
+Other apps use this seed to regenerate the ephemeral Bluetooth identifiers, and check if they have seen an identifier corresponding to an affected person.
  * *Unlinkable design*.
 In this design, `EphID`s are generated independently from random seeds.
 When an app owner is diagnosed with SARS-CoV-2, their app uploads the corresponding seeds for each `EphID` broadcast in a compact representation.
-Other apps use this compact representation to check if they have seen an identifier corresponding to an infected person.
+Other apps use this compact representation to check if they have seen an identifier corresponding to an affected person.

 *Difference with respect to the Android/iOS SDKs and backend implementations.*
 The DP-3T project has also published